Biden presses Putin to act on ransomware attacks, hints at retaliation - Up News Info

 “I made it very clear to him that the United States expects, when a ransomware operation is coming from his soil even though it’s not sponsored by the state, we expect them to act if we give them enough information to act on who that is,” Biden told reporters.

-He said the two governments have now set up a means of communications on a regular basis “when each of us thinks something is happening in another country that affects the home country.”
+He said the two governments have now set up a means to communicate on a regular basis “when each of us thinks something is happening in another country that affects the home country.”

 “And so it went well.
 I’m optimistic,” he said.

-The United States has not indicated how it plans to respond to the attacks emanating from Russia.
-Biden, asked if there would be consequences to Russian inaction, said: “Yes.”
+The United States has not indicated how it plans to respond to the attacks emanating from Russia, but Biden hinted at digital retaliation if Russian cooperation was not forthcoming.

-“We’re not going to telegraph what those actions will be precisely – some of them will be manifest and visible, some of them may not be – but we expect those to take place, you know, in the days and weeks ahead,” a senior Biden administration official told reporters.
+Asked by a Reuters reporter whether it would make sense to attack the Russian servers used in such intrusions, Biden paused, smiled and said: “Yes.”

 Advertisement